shotnothing/TeamPower8/README.md

 cd ../../
 ```

-Alternatively, if you want to run it yourself (WARNING: It can take upwards of 1 hour to run if you don't have a good GPU), do
+Alternatively, if you want to run it yourself (WARNING: It can take >1 hour to run if you don't have a good GPU), do
 ```bash
 cd ./analytics/
 mkdir export